Self-Organising Memristive Networks as Physical Learning Systems

-NP networks are typically fabricated in vacuum thanks to {nanoscluster production systems that deposit} the nanoparticles on a solid substrate.
-There they form a 2D layer of connected groups of particles separated by nanogaps\cite{Sattar2013, bose2017stable}.
+\textit{NP networks.} NP networks are typically fabricated in vacuum using {nanoscluster production systems that deposit} the NPs on a solid substrate.
+There, they form a 2D layer of connected groups of particles separated by nanogaps\cite{Sattar2013, bose2017stable}.
 With this method, the surface coverage can be precisely tuned to poise the system near the percolation threshold.
-This is vital as it results in scale-free network structures and consequently to scale-free dynamics \cite{Shirai2020}.
-Interestingly, it has been found that the architectures of 3D percolating networks are substantially the same as those of 2D systems \cite{Bones2025}.
+This is vital as it results in scale-free network structures and consequently scale-free dynamics \cite{Shirai2020}.
+Interestingly, it has been found that the architectures of 3D percolating networks are similar to those of 2D systems \cite{Bones2025}.
 Typical metallic materials employed are Sn\cite{Sattar2013, bose2017stable, Le2020, Mallinson2019, Mallinson2024}, Bi\cite{Schulze2003}, Au\cite{Minnai2017, Minnai2018, Bose2022, Profumo2025}, Ag \cite{Carstens2022, Rao2023, Gronenberg2024, Pal2025, Pal_nanos_2025, Adejube_2025}, and Cu \cite{vanderRee2025}, but recent work in which devices were fabricated using Mo NPs shows the diversity of materials that can be used \cite{vanderRee2024}.
 The most recent work on Ag devices \cite{Pal_nanos_2025, Adejube_2025} provides a possible connection to work on NW network devices and suggests that the evolution of Ag network morphology strongly affects memristive switching behaviour.